jared-hughes/nuova/README.md

 - 0xF0: `exit(0)`
 </details>

-Next is `.val 0xB7CD2D00` which is a literal value.
+Next is the literal value `.val 0xB7CD2D00`, which determines the memory in the initial tape.
+The assembler will pick the right sequence of four bytes in the input file to obtain that value.

 After that is `.trash`, which specifies a literal `0xFF` byte in the input bytecode.
 This allows the next cell to be forced exactly using four bytes.